 - Any 3 additional graduate courses selected from Law, Business, Public Affairs, Economics, or Sociology, or other department if approved by the student’s advisor of the Program Director.

-Dissertation committees will consist of a minimum of three members: at least one faculty member from the Department of Public Policy and Administration, who will serve as chair, and at least one from the Schools of Law or Business.
-The presence of law and business faculty on dissertation committees contributes not only to the program’s interdisciplinary aspect but also achieves full engagement of each of the schools.
+Dissertation committees will consist of a minimum of three members: one tenured faculty member from the Department of Public Policy and Administration will serve as chair.
 One member of the committee may be from outside the university, either from another university, government agency, or non-profit organization.